Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 ### Constructing the clients

-Previously in `Microsoft.Azure.Comsmos.Table`, you would create a `CloudStorageAccount` in order to get an instance of the `CloudTableClient`.
+Previously in `Microsoft.Azure.Comsmos.Table`, you would create a `CloudStorageAccount` in order to get an instance of the `CloudTableClient` in order to perform service level operations.

 ```C#
 // Create the CloudStorageAccount using StorageCredentials.